 When I posted a story about some new products on the market, I heard from several savvy pet moms who shared ways baby onesies protect your paralyzed dog and save you money.
 Their ideas were brilliant and totally cost-effective.
 I loved their suggestions so much that I thought I would share them with other pet owners.

 I hope onesies become your perfect cost saving solution as well.
-After all they come in adorable colors and prints, you can find them everywhere in a wide variety of sizes and they are inexpensive.
+They come in adorable colors and prints, you can find them everywhere in a variety of sizes and they’re inexpensive.
 And best of all, onesies work well for paraplegic pets.

 - Onesies as scoot or drag bags: Dogs that are able to scoot around their house are prone to developing sores on their heels and hind end.
 Onesies with feet work well to protect their paws and skin as they fly across your floors and carpeting.
 Depending on a dog’s size, the onesie may have to be retrofitted by cutting off the sleeves so your dog can move freely and cutting a hole for the tail.
 The pet mom who suggested this also warned that it might take a little encouragement for a dog to get used to moving around in onesies.